jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/index.rst

 Each :ref:`pilot <front_mission_mechanics_pilots>` has a wanzer.
 Although you can customize wanzers any way you want, it is best to build a wanzer to its :ref:`pilot <front_mission_mechanics_pilots>`'s strength.
 For example, if the pilot has Double or Switch :ref:`skills <front_mission_mechanics_skills>`, then put Melee or Short :ref:`weapons <front_mission_mechanics_weapons>` in both hands.
 If the pilot is good at Long, equip some long range weapons.
 You walt good defensive :ref:`parts <front_mission_mechanics_parts>` on a tank, but you want offensive parts on your attackers.
 Depending on the :ref:`terrain <front_mission_mechanics_terrain>`, you may want the best suitable legs.

 After exiting a city, you will have the chance to select a destination.
-The default one is the next battlefield but you probably want to change that for secret missions (when available for the :ref:`platform <front_mission_platform_differences>`) or upgrade your wanzers/newly acquired skills first between battles.
+The default one is the next battlefield but you probably want to change that for saving your progress, secret missions (when available for the :ref:`platform <front_mission_platform_differences>`) or upgrade your wanzers/newly acquired skills first between battles.
 If the destination is a battlefield, you will be asked for deployment.
 After deployment, you will then control your units.
 If you missed a recruitable character you can always go back a few cities and recruit.

 Each stage has a victory condition and a defeat condition.
 Most of the time, the defeat condition is losing the main character, but sometimes it could be failing to protect a certain NPC or out of time.
 If you fail a bonus objective, such as protecting an NPC, you will get less reward.